 Through Project Clean Air Repair (or Project CAR), Environmental Initiative is partnering with car repair shops to reduce emissions from older passenger vehicles and light-duty trucks.
 Project CAR reimburses garages for identifying and fixing vehicle exhaust systems in cars of lower-income residents.

-Currently, it is estimated that 25% of passenger vehicles cause 90% of air pollution.
+Currently, it is estimated that 25% of passenger vehicles cause 90% of vehicle air pollution.
 This is mostly because older cars have outdated or broken emission controls and exhaust equipment.
 Environmental Initiative is partnering with garages to provide repairs to broken emission systems, cleaning up some of the highest polluting cars on the road while reducing barriers to reliable transportation.

 Partner garages provide low- or no-cost repairs to four priority components of emission control systems: catalytic converters, evaporative emission control systems, oxygen sensors, and exhaust gas recirculation valves.

 In 2017, Environmental Initiative conducted a pilot project based on this same model, partnering with The Lift Garage and Cars for Neighbors.
 During the pilot, partner garages repaired 51 vehicles.
 Due to the success of the pilot, Environmental Initiative secured additional funding to continue the program and broaden its impact.